ibbles/LearningUnreal/Level Viewport.md

 Translucent objects cannot be selected by default.
 Hit the T key to enable or disabled translucent object selection.

+Hold CTRL+Alt+LMB and drag to select multiple objects.

 The [[Transform Gizmo]] appears when one or more object are selected.
 It is used to move, rotate, and scale objects in the level.